Company Setup in Lithuania

 Below are answers to frequently asked questions regarding company registration in Lithuania, including legal requirements, taxation, and procedural matters.

-- What is the most popular type of company in Lithuania?
+- What is the most common company type in Lithuania?

-- Is a legal address required to register a company in Lithuania?
+- Can a foreigner open a company in Lithuania?

 - How long does it take to register a company in Lithuania?